dwinney/kt-3pi/README.md

-# kt-3pi
+# kt_3pi
-Formalism to study J^PC -> 3 pi decays of mesons and rescattering effects.
+Codebase with tools to study J^PC -> 3 pi decays of mesons and rescattering effects with Khuri-Treiman formalism.

 Requires ROOT (tested with version 6.17) with the ROOT::Minuit2 and MathMore libraries installed.
 MathMore additionally requires a distribution of GSL (version >= 1.8) linked with ROOT.

-## Omega -> 3pi
+## Dalitz Plot Parameter Extraction
-The `param_fit` object allows an arbitrary amplitude to be fit to the a polynomial expansion around the center of the Dalitz plot. __scripts/omega_BW.cpp__ has an example with a Breit-Wigner amplitude used to extract plot parameters.
+The `param_fit` object allows an arbitrary amplitude to be fit to the a polynomial expansion around the center of the Dalitz plot. __scripts/omega_BW.cpp__ has an example with a Breit-Wigner amplitude used to extract plot parameters for the omega meson decaying to three pions.

-Its the only script currently so to run simply do:
+To build in command-line use:
 ```
 mkdir build && cd build
 cmake ..